 Please read the item "2.
-Examination Timetable" below for the face to face Semester-end examination timetable and the outline of the report.
+Examination Timetable and Outline of the Report" below for the face to face Fall Semester Final Examination timetable and the outline of the report.

 Please read the item "3.
 Academic Misconduct" below for notes on creating a Report and notes on handling of Online Course Materials.

 Please read the item "4.
-Precautions for the final examination" below for the precautions related to New Coronavirus Infections.
+Precautions for the final examination" below for the precautions related to COVID-19.